Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Model

-When the types of bidders is fixed throughout the horizon, a bidder who employs a dynamic strategy could, in principle, profitable deviate by inferring the competitors' types and using this information to optimally shade her bids.
+When the types of bidders is fixed throughout the horizon, a bidder who employs a dynamic strategy could, in principle, profitably deviate by inferring the competitors' types and using this information to optimally shade her bids.
 Implementing such strategies in practice is challenging because many platforms do not disclose the identity of the winner nor the bids of competitors in real-time (as we discussed above, they mostly provide historical information that is aggregated over many auctions).
-Moreover, when the number of bidders is large and each bidder competes with a random subset of bidders, such deviations can be shown to not be profitable using mean-field techniques (see, e.g., \citealt{iyer2014mean, balseiro2015repeated}).
+Moreover, when the number of bidders is large and each bidder competes with a random subset of bidders, such deviations can be shown to not be profitable using mean-field techniques (see, e.g., \citealt{iyer2014mean, balseiro2015repeated}) in our contextual value model as long as values are independent across time.
 Therefore, our model can be alternatively interpreted as one in which there is a large population of active buyers and each buyer competes with a random subset of buyers.
 This assumption is well motivated in the context of internet advertising markets because the number of advertisers actively bidding is typically large and, because of sophisticated targeting technologies, advertisers often participate only in a fraction of all auctions.
-Having defined the equilibrium notion, we proceed to establish its existence in the next section.
-We do so by producing a simple value-pacing-based strategy that forms a SFPE.